top of page

 You deserve compensation that honours that value and allows you to build financial security.
 This isn't selfish.
 It's sustainable.

-No other industry believes they're selfish for earning appropriate income.
+No other industry believes they're selfish for earning an appropriate income.
 Massage therapists don't feel this way.
 Chiropractors don't.
 Naturopaths don't.
 These allied health professionals charge what they're worth without the guilt that pervades our field.

 You're leaving money on the table because of beliefs that don't actually serve you.
 This is your moment to change that.